GoogleChrome/developer.chrome.com/site/en/docs/webstore/branding/index.md

 **Branding Guidelines** | [Rating Guidelines][3] | [Program Policies][4] | [User Data FAQ][5] |
 [Developer Agreement][6]

-This page sets forth the guidelines for use of [Google trademarks][7] you should consider when naming and describing your extension.
-Your use of any Google trademarks is always subject to the [Google Permissions][8].
+This page sets forth the guidelines for use of [Google trademarks][google-trademarks] you should consider when naming and describing your extension.
+Your use of any Google trademarks is always subject to the [Google Permissions][google-permissions].

 ## Using the Chrome Web Store badge {: #using-the-chrome-web-store-badge}

 You can let others know that your extension or theme is available in the Chrome Web Store by using the "Available in the Chrome Web Store" badge on your site.
 You do not need pre-approval to use this badge.
-However, be sure that your use of the badge is consistent with the Chrome Web Store [terms of service][6] and these branding guidelines, or we may request that you modify or cease your use of the badge.
+However, be sure that your use of the badge is consistent with the Chrome Web Store [terms of service][terms-of-service] and these branding guidelines, or we may request that you modify or cease your use of the badge.

 As the following images show, the badge has an optional border.